aleksandraMoldoch/quick-shopping-list-frontend/README.md

 ## Features
 Key Features:
 * Creating shopping lists
-* Adding new recepies with list of ingredients
+* Adding new recipes with list of ingredients

 To-do list:
 * Login and singup
 * Self sorting ingredients into categories
 * Converting typical measurement units
-* Calculator of calories in recepie
+* Calculator of calories in recipe
 * Changing language

 ## Status